lisalidroit/made-some-tools/README.md

 ## replaceLinks.sh

-takes in an "old link to new link mapping csv or txt file" and a location to all mandate json files and replaces the old links in the mandates with the new links.
+takes in an "old link to new link mapping csv or txt file" and "path/to/snapshot.droit.1.0" and replaces the old links in the mandates json files with the new links.

 Example command: